Home » Archive

 [29 Jan 2011 | No Comment | ]

-Effective IT Shops Never Lose Sight of the Ball
+Effective Software Shops Never Lose Sight of the Ball

 It’s easy for a software team to become so mired in their daily concerns that they lose sight of the ball.
 What is the ball in Softwareball?
 Let us answer with another question: Why do people work in a software shop?